 Problem

-As a documentation site grows from a few dozen pages to hundreds or thousands, a simple sidebar often transforms into a confusing labyrinth of deeply nested folders.
-When users are forced to expand multiple levels of hierarchy just to find a specific reference, they lose context, become frustrated, and often abandon the documentation in favour of trial-and-error.
+As a site grows to hundreds of pages, a simple sidebar often transforms into a labyrinth of deeply nested folders.
+When users must expand multiple levels to find a reference, they lose context.
+Frustrated users abandon documentation in favour of trial-and-error.

 Why it matters

 Navigation is the “map” of your product’s capabilities.
-If navigation is difficult to use, users will rely exclusively on the search bar, which can lead to fragmented knowledge.
-A well-structured navigation system teaches the user the logic and taxonomy of your product as they browse, helping them become more proficient and self-sufficient over time.
+If navigation is difficult, users rely exclusively on the search bar, leading to fragmented knowledge.
+A well-structured navigation system teaches users the taxonomy of your product, helping them become self-sufficient over time.

 Approach

-Prioritize Top-Level Context Switching over deep nesting.
-Aim to keep your left sidebar limited to no more than two or three levels of depth.
-Use the horizontal Menubar to separate distinct documentation “domains” (e.g., Guides, API Reference, and Community), which allows each individual sidebar to remain focused, relevant, and manageable.
+Prioritise Top-Level Context Switching over deep nesting.
+Keep your left sidebar limited to two or three levels of depth.
+Use the horizontal Menubar to separate distinct documentation “domains” (e.g., Guides, API Reference, Community).
+This allows each sidebar to remain focused and manageable.

 Implementation